NetroScript/Relaxdays-Hackathon-MiscTask2/README.md

 $ node index.js
 Following parameters are allowed: <input-file> <?output-path> <?output-filename>
          <input-file>            - the docker to be compressed or decompressed (judged by extension)
+                                   first looks for the file in the output path, if there no file is found it uses exactly the given path
          <?output-path>          - optional output path, by default /output
          <?output-filename>      - optional output file name, by default original name + .decompressed
          --do-not-clean          - optional parameter (possible at every position) - if this is added the script